-Any inventory from a previous campaign that you are using again is a contribution in goods that you make to your campaign and counts towards your self-funding limit.
-You must calculate the current market value (for example, if you have 100 signs left over from 2018 and use them again, you must calculate how much it would cost to purchase those same signs in 2022) and record it in Table 2.
-This inventory must also be recorded as a campaign expense.
+Any inventory from a previous advertising campaign that a registered third party advertiser is using again is a contribution in goods that the third party advertiser makes to their campaign.
+Calculate the current market value (for example, if the third party advertiser has 100 signs left over from 2018 and uses them again, they must calculate how much it would cost to purchase those same signs in 2022) and record it in Table 2.
+This inventory must also be recorded as an advertising campaign expense.